"Ice out" effects on Spring Walleye Patterns

-Spring Patterns- “what will early ice out do?”
+Spring Patterns- “what will late ice out do?”
+"What about low or high-water levels?"

 By Wade Watson “Kab Kid”

-Walleyes spawn in spring, but “spring” in your backyard might be in February or March this season, and in April or May on these border lakes in northern Minnesota.
-One thing about 2024 is that spring seems to be coming early no matter where you are.
-Technically the first day of spring is March 19th, but most fish don’t know that.
 Water temperatures trigger walleyes to lay eggs in shallow gravel or rocky areas anywhere between 42°F and 50°F. Biologists have found walleyes laying eggs in Minnesota and Wisconsin, as early as March 5th and as late as May 7th.
 When we talk about water temperatures, remember locations across the states can vary.
 Most agree that spawning has specific temperature ranges, and these ideal temperatures vary by latitude.
 Southern walleyes prefer spawning temperatures between 48°F and 50°F, while northern states and Canadian counterparts favor temperatures between 44°F and 48°F. According to the Minnesota DNR, Male walleye move into spawning areas in early spring when the water temperature may be only a few degrees above freezing.
 The larger females arrive later.
 Spawning reaches its peak when the water temperature ranges from 42 to 50 degrees.
 A five-pound female deposits more than 100,000 eggs (as many as 600,000 eggs).
 Neither parent cares for the eggs in any way.

 The surface of the eggs is very sticky, so they stick to the surface of the rocks and the gravel.
 Their hatching takes from five days to two weeks.
 Male walleyes mature faster than female walleyes; the male walleyes mature in two to four years but, the female walleyes mature in three to five years.